LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 Graph elements
 --------------

-Limitations in both the graph languages and UML forces the invention of a modeling language that can represent all kinds of Logtalk entities and entity relations.
+Limitations in both the graph languages and UML force the invention of a modeling language that can represent all kinds of Logtalk entities and entity relations.
 Currently we use the following Graphviz node shapes (libraries, entities, predicates, and files) and arrowheads (entity,